For Issuers

 - Top up as needed: Periodically replenish your collateral balance.
 Transactions that would exceed available collateral are declined automatically by on-chain enforcement.

-After the merchant is paid from your collateral pool, you independently retrieve the settlement amount from the cardholder.
+The merchant is paid instantly from your collateral pool.
+You then independently retrieve the settlement amount from the cardholder on the source chain.
 The cardholder's source chain account has the ColossusNet ERC-7579 modules installed, enabling you to noncustodially retrieve settlement amounts.
 See Cross-Chain Architecture for the full flow.

 Issuer hooks